soaringalano/aigc-cloud/README.md

-# **aigc-cloud**
+# **AIGC-CLOUD**
-**AIGC-CLOUD is a platform that allows individuals or organizations to train and generate all popular AI generated content, such as STALBE-DIFFUSION, DIFFUSERS, DALLE, CHATGPT, etc.**
+**aigc-cloud is a platform that allows individuals or organizations to train and generate all popular AI generated content, such as STALBE-DIFFUSION, DIFFUSERS, DALLE, CHATGPT, etc.**

 ## *preparation of environment:*